f26/ObjectListView/README.md

 	1. Copy ObjectListView folder to target solution folder
 	2. Add  ObjectListView.csproj as an existing project
-	3. Add a **Project Reference** to the ObjectListView project wherever you want to use one of the controls
+	3. Add ObjectListView as a project reference to your main project
-	4. The various ObjectListView controls will now appear in the toolbox.
+	4. The ObjectListView controls will now appear in the toolbox.
 Enjoy.

 ## Adding columns
 An exception will occur when adding a column using the properties window because Visual Studio adds the column as a **System.Windows.Forms.ColumnHeader** and not a **BrightIdeasSoftware.OLVColumn**.
 The column will be added but the designer will close.
 Look in designer file and change the column from: